The CTB Quality Standard

 The CTB Quality Standard and its Audit Program was, by order of CTB, developed and executed by InnovatieCentrum Curaçao (ICC).
 ICC, founded in 1991, is the National Agency for innovation in Curaçao.
 ICC has the mission, knowledge and experience to inform, encourage, and support Small and Medium- sized Enterprises, in order to promote creativity and innovative activities.

 Over the past 20 years ICC has guided many businesses towards certification, such as ISO 9001, ISO 14001 and NEN1010, promoting quality management and international competitiveness.
+As of 1st of July 2014, ICC and Stimul-it have merged into a new organization Curacao Institute & Technology Institute (CITI).

 Standardization is important for services and activities such as scuba diving, for which training, maintenance of equipment, and safety management procedures are essential for the participants to be able to carry out the activity safely.
 The CTB Quality Standard for recreational scuba diving providers is based on the internationally recognized ISO 24803 Standard.
 The CTB Quality Standard recognizes the businesses that have made the commitment and investment to professionally and safely run their operations.
 Those who successfully completed the audit program are recognized by the CTB Quality Label.